scottdjohnson/TennisTracker/README.md

 Build
 --------------
 Open this project and build it in Eclipse.
 The current code was developed and tested on Kepler using Android version 4.3, but should work on other versions as well.
+When checking out via Github via EGit, make sure to use "Import existing projects."